New Orleans officer fatally shot in ambush; suspect held

 The suspect was taken to a hospital with several gunshot wounds, he said.

-“We have lost one of our brothers.
-NOPD grieves this morning,” the New Orleans Police Department said in a pre-dawn tweet.
+The slain officer was Marcus McNeil, 29, a three-year veteran survived by a wife and two children, ages 5 and 2, police said.

 “We are all grieving,” Harrison told reporters.
-“Our department is grieving, our city is grieving and this family is grieving so we ask the city to pray for us and keep us in our thoughts and prayers.”
+“Our department is grieving, our city is grieving and this family is grieving so we ask the city to pray for us.”

 New Orleans Mayor Mitch Landrieu told reporters that many officers “knew this officer really, really well, and the entire department when this happens is in trauma, and of course it strikes at the heart of the city.”